gamemanual0/gm0/source/docs/common-mechanisms/turrets.rst

 Turrets
 =====================

-Turrets in FTC are a mechanism that allow for the rotation of some mechanism side-to-side.
+In FTC, people tend to refer to turrets as a mechanism that allows for the rotation of some other mechanism side-to-side.
+The FTC community often splits these turrets into 2 categories, "full turrets" and "mini turrets."
+People often refer to turrets powered by motors or multiple servos at the base of the robot as "full turrets" and those powered by 1 or 2 servos as the end effector for some other mechanism, like slides or arms, as "mini turrets".

 Generally, this is done for the purpose of positioning said mechanism for the purpose of scoring or intaking.
 For example, a shooter could be mounted on a turret to allow for shooter aim without turning the robot.
-Teams generally rotate these turrets by mounting a gear, sprocket, or pulley on it and then drive it using a motor.
+Teams usually rotate these turrets by mounting a gear, sprocket, or pulley on it and then drive it using a motor.

 Lazy Susan Turrets
 -------------